 - The amount in \$Nil - A liability of \$Nil has matured or likely to mature within the succeeding twelve (12) months which will materially affect the Borrower and any Guarantor in its or their ability to repay stock [Clause 9.6(b)(viii)] - w) The Borrower confirms that there has been no change in liabilities and no circumstances have arisen, which render adherence to the existing method of valuation of assets or liabilities, misleading or inappropriate [Clause 9.06 (b)(ix)]. - x) The Borrower confirms that in the opinion of the Directors the Current Assets of the Borrower and its subsidiaries appear in the relevant books at values which are realisable in the ordinary course of business.
 [Clause 9.6(b)(x)] - y) The Borrower confirms that the Directors are not aware of any material changes in the laws of any place which might affect the enforceability of Guarantees and Charges given to or in favour of the Trustee.
 [Clause 9.6(b)(xi)] - z) The Borrower confirms that the Borrower has maintained such insurance with a reputable insurer as would be affected by a prudent company engaged in a similar business and has at all times ensured the premiums and other sums have been paid when they fall due.
-[Clause 9.7]
+[Clause 9.7] - aa) The Borrower confirms that it has not entered into any joint first mortgages without first notifying the Trustee.
+[Clause 11.3]

-- aa) The Borrower confirms that it has not entered into any joint first mortgages without first notifying the Trustee.
-[Clause 11.3] - bb) The Borrower confirms that it complied with each condition of its Australian Financial Services Licence during the quarter. - cc) The Borrower confirms that it has an adequate Anti-Money Laundering (AML) Program in place and that it has acted in accordance with this and the AML/CTF Act 2016 during the quarter.
+- bb) The Borrower confirms that it complied with each condition of its Australian Financial Services Licence during the guarter. - cc) The Borrower confirms that it has an adequate Anti-Money Laundering (AML) Program in place and that it has acted in accordance with this and the AML/CTF Act 2016 during the quarter.

-ASIC Regulatory Guide 69: Debentures - improving disclosure for retail investors
+ASIC Regulatory Guide 69: Debentures & Secured Notes - improving disclosure for retail investors

 - a) The Borrower confirms that it has made all necessary disclosures against the benchmarks in its disclosure documents and all disclosures remain true and correct. - b) The Borrower confirms that it continues to meet all benchmarks that the Borrower has stated in disclosure documents that it meets.
 Refer to Annexure A. - c) The Borrower confirms that where the Borrower has disclosed that it does not meet the benchmarks on an "if not, why not" basis, the disclosure the Borrower has made continues to be correct and accurate in all material respects and is not misleading. - d) The Borrower confirms that hereunder the "promises" (as referred to, for instance, in RG69.118) it has made in disclosure documents it has issues and confirms that it has complied with each of the promises it has made in those disclosure documents: - The disclosure document of the borrower does not make "promises".
-The disclosure document dated 9 October 2020 makes the factual statements and remains unchanged as at the date of this declaration except as detailed in "Annexure A".
-Annexure "A" provides disclosure as to whether or not the Borrower has met each of the benchmarks outlines in ASIC Regulatory Guide 69: Debentures improving disclosure for retail investors.
-Annexure "B" provides disclosure to the investment portfolio.
+The disclosure document dated 15 October 2021 makes the factual statements and remains unchanged as at the date of this declaration except as detailed in "Annexure A".
+Annexure "A" provides disclosure as to whether or not the Borrower has met each of the benchmarks outlines in ASIC Regulatory Guide 69: Debentures & Secured Notes improving disclosure for retail investors.
+Annexure "B" provides disclosure to the investment portfolio. - e) The Borrower confirms that its use of the term "Secured Notes" rather than "Unsecured Notes" is in accordance with the requirements so specified in the ASIC Class Order and further confirm that the Secured Notes are first ranking.